deep2universe/ChromePoseDream/README.md

 - Internationalization
 - Export of the pose detection keypoints for other applications.
 - Use pose detection keypoints to feed GAN or VAE model and display result in webpage.
-- After the video finishes, the drawing canvas will not be removed.
-Therefore, the suggested next videos cannot be clicked in the video window.
-But you can click the right Video suggestions.
 - It should be possible to deactivate the extension.
-Currently, it has to be uninstalled.
+Currently, you must do this in `chrome://extensions`
 - Fill settings page with content (default animation, disable extension, language settings etc.)
 - Publish to Chrome extension store.
 - Check size changes during video playback.